open-wc/custom-elements-manifest/packages/to-markdown/README.md

 The `omitSections` option is a `string[]` that controls which sections of a declaration's full entry in the manifest.json should be rendered in the final markdown output.
 The section names are:

-- mainHeading
+- mainHeading : "main-heading"
-- superClass
+- superClass : "super-class"
-- fields
+- fields : "fields"
-- methods
+- methods : "methods"
-- staticFields
+- staticFields : "static-fields"
-- staticMethods
+- staticMethods : "static-methods"
-- slots
+- slots : "slots"
-- events
+- events : "events"
-- attributes
+- attributes : "attributes"
-- cssProperties
+- cssProperties : "css-properties"
-- cssParts
+- cssParts : "css-parts"
-- mixins
+- mixins : "main-heading"

 The following is an example config showing how to filter out a few sections: